JonasKs/JonasKs/README.md

 I'm the author of:

 * 🔒 [`FastAPI-Azure-auth`](https://github.com/intility/fastapi-azure-auth) - Implement Azure AD authentication and authorization in FastAPI applications with ease.
-Single- and multi-tenant support(in v3, right around the corner).
+Single- and multi-tenant support.

 * 📝 [`Django-GUID`](https://github.com/snok/django-guid) - Inject a correlation ID into every log message from a Django request, making troubleshooting easy.
 Integrates with Celery and Sentry.
 [Used by](https://github.com/snok/django-guid/network/dependents?package_id=UGFja2FnZS03NjU4NDA3NzQ%3D) awesome projects such as [`ansible/AWX`](https://github.com/ansible/awx).